stufreen/web-drum-sequencer/README.md

 # Web Drum Sequencer

-A drum machine and sequencer built with the Web Audio API, React, and Redux.
+A browser-based drum machine and sequencer built with the Web Audio API, React, and Redux.

 ## Demo